tastychickenlegs/Valheim-TimedTorches/README.md

 ﻿# Valheim-TimedTorches_Fix
-Original Mod by Gurrling and found here [TimedTorches Original](https://www.nexusmods.com/valheim/mods/962) I received Permission from Gurrlin to fix, modify and repost this mod
+Original Mod by Gurrlin and found here [TimedTorches Original](https://www.nexusmods.com/valheim/mods/962) I received Permission from Gurrlin to fix, modify and repost this mod

 ## Fixed for Valheim Frost Cave Update